The Prohibitive Cost of Luxury: The Paradox of Building Five-Star Hotels in the Age of Inflation

 Building a luxury hotel today is therefore much more than just a hospitality project.
 It is the creation of a luxury ecosystem, a "trophy" asset that combines the long-term profitability of high hotel rates with the immediate capital flow of residential sales.
 It is a testament to the fact that, even in a cost-prohibitive environment, the demand for exceptional experiences and an exclusive lifestyle always finds a way to materialise.

-The next edition Vitur Forum Seville 2025 will take place on Thursday 27 November and will once again be the meeting point for operators, investors and companies in the sector to boost their business, establish strategic alliances with the different agents involved and gain access to all the latest news, trends and opportunities in the sector from leading speakers and companies.
+The next Vitur events will be held in Madrid, 1 October and in Seville on November 26th, and will once again be the meeting point for operators, investors and companies in the sector to boost their business, establish strategic alliances with the various stakeholders involved and access all the news, trends and opportunities in the sector from leading speakers and companies.

 Continue reading